[The Ultimate Guide to 2003, 2004, 2005 and 2006 Chevrolet / GM Gauge Cluster Repair and Problems]

 Causes of Language Scrolling Problem

 Two problems have been identified as potential causes of this problem.
 One is a faulty selector stalk button on the circuit board which can be replaced with careful de-soldering and replacement if a suitable replacement button can be found.
-The second cause seems to be software error requiring advanced reprogramming or more commonly cluster replacement.
+The second cause is due to surface insulation resistance failure on the board.
+Most instances can be repaired and this is included as part of the regular rebuild service.

 3. Odometer Display On While Vehicle Off – Causing Battery Drain

-This problem is typically seen in conjunction with an instrument cluster that will not power on or has been displaying intermittent power failure.
-This issue is often caused by faulty components on the circuit board related to the power supply circuit and requires electronics testing and repair.
+This problem is typically (but not always) seen in conjunction with an instrument cluster that will not power on or has been displaying intermittent power failure.
+This issue is often caused by solder failure and/or surface insulation resistance failure on the circuit board.
+Most instances can be repaired and this is included as part of the regular rebuild service.

 4. Odometer displaying ERROR message

-This odometer screen issue is seen as the message ERROR being displayed on the odometer screen instead of the vehicle’s mileage reading.
-This is a software problem and requires advanced reprogramming to correct.
+This odometer screen issue is seen as the word ERROR being displayed on the odometer screen instead of the vehicle’s mileage reading.
+This is a memory chip/software problem and requires chip replacement and advanced reprogramming to correct.
+I can repair this issue with our repair service for 03-06 Silverado, Suburban, Sierra, Tahoe, Yukon, Avalanche, H2 and Escalade models only.

 Back Lighting Problems